 Please consider visiting our beautiful, homey, and tranquil environment.
 New Directions for Women has been serving the Costa Mesa community since 1977 and is Orange County’s oldest women-only, gender-specific treatment center for drug and alcohol addiction.

-Forms of treatment that we provide outside of gardening and garden therapy include yoga, acupuncture, psychodrama, equine therapy, mindfulness meditation, regular physical exercise, art, and other forms of experiential therapy.
+Forms of treatment that we provide outside of gardening and garden therapy include yoga, acupuncture, psychodrama, mindfulness meditation, regular physical exercise, art, and other forms of experiential therapy.
 One reason why we provide all these different treatments is to help our patients overcome Adverse Childhood Experiences (ACEs).
 That way our patients’ lives are no longer defined by past trauma.